rummyr/MMM-metoffice-datapoint/README.md

     <tr>
       <td><code>latitude</code> and <code>longitude</code></td>
       <td><i>Very optional</i>
-        <br>You can provide these instead of a siteName, see Advanced Location Setting above
+        <br>You can provide these instead of a siteName, see Advanced Location Setting above<br>
         <br>NOTE: this does NOT avoid the 2 initial lookups made to the MetOffice on page load.
         <br><b>Values:</b> <code>usually a number</code>
         <br><b>Default:</b>NONE